tonyjbutler/moodle-mod_nln/README.txt

 V1.1 - due to changes in the NLN site on July 23rd 2011 (see the FAQ at [http://nln.ac.uk/support/?p=FAQ#i_Transition] for more info).
 Since the site no longer requires authentication, this has been removed from this version.
 However, V1.0 will continue to work fine, so there's no need to upgrade from V1.0 to V1.1.
 V2.2 - conversion from Moodle 1.x resource type to Moodle 2.x activity module.
 Tested with Moodle 2.2.
 - includes a migration script to automatically convert any existing NLN resources in a Moodle 1.9 instance during an upgrade to Moodle 2.
-- supports backup/restore functionality, including restoring from a Moodle 1.9 backup (see "Installation" section below).
+- supports backup/restore functionality, including restoring from a Moodle 1.9 backup.
 - incompatible framed and embedded display options removed.
 V2.3 - added 'mod/nln:addinstance' capability and 'modulename_help' string for Moodle 2.3.
 V2.4 - added help string for Learning Object ID field and replaced icon with higher quality 24px version for Moodle 2.4.